And now called Living Well in the Community

 - It was time!
 The last significant curriculum update was in 2010.

-- Living Well program providers requested change; we answered.
+- Living Well workshop providers requested change; we answered.

 - Problems needed fixing; we made improvements.